-Thank you to Warner Bros Studio Tours for allowing me to enjoy this beautiful day!
-All opinions are my own.
+Thank you to Warner Bros Studio Tours for sponsoring this post!
+All opinions and experiences are my own.

 I cannot even express the magic that this day was.
 If you are ever in the L.A. area I highly recommend you check out the Warner Bros.
 Studio Tour!

 I woke up that morning, so excited to head to Burbank and explore the lot where so many of my favorites were filmed and mixed.
 I packed my backpack only to realize I forgot my DSLR camera battery!
 GRRRR while driving out to Burbank, we stopped at 3 places, but none were open or had it!
 So the quality of photos aren’t as good as I had hoped, but still crazy meaningful to me.

 When we pulled up I saw the iconic Warner Bros water tower, it was wrapped for a movie they were promoting, but my heart still skipped a beat.

 I hurried through the Looney Toons characters towards security, nervous I would be late, checked in, and headed straight to the movie theater.
 They began by showing us a short movie about what to expect and I was already fighting back the tears.
 To see Ellen up on the screen talking about the magic that has happened over the years, including my favorites like Rebel Without A Cause, Casablanca, to more recent loves like Pretty Little Liars, Inception, and Gilmore Girls, I could not help but totally feel like I was in for the most perfect and exciting day of my life (sorry wedding day… jk, but this was a close second).